 Email newsletter / blog | Direct, highly targeted | Need audience, effort to build list | Must link to hosted checkout | Engaged community, newsletter creators |

-More detail on your options
+More details on your options

 Marketplace